 If fine art is your scene Hot Springs does not disappoint!
 There are a variety of art galleries along with musical events going on throughout the year.
-You can learn more about them here.

 A storefront museum with superhero and Star Wars props and toys plus a gift shop.

 Like I had mentioned we opted not to do this.
 But I did find a great article that compares the bathhouses in the area in case this is something you want to check out: Which Hot Springs Bathhouse Is Right For You?

 When we were heading out we walked by the National Park administration building and the sewer was steaming from the Hot Springs!
 It was cool to see and we stood on it and felt the warmth.

 We then noticed at the front of the building were spigots where you could fill up your own jug with Hot Spring water.
 We didn’t do that but it was fun to turn the spigot on and feel the hot water.

 Where To Eat